tsuru/tsuru/docs/apps/quickstart/php.rst

 You can extend your wordpress installing plugins into your repository.
 In the example bellow, we are adding the Amazon S3 capability to wordpress, just installing 2 more plugins: `Amazon S3 and Cloudfront <http://wordpress.org/plugins/amazon-s3-and-cloudfront>`_ +
 `Amazon Web Services <http://wordpress.org/plugins/amazon-web-services>`_.
-It's the right way to store content files into Tsuru.
+It's the right way to store content files into tsuru.

 .. highlight:: bash